 The fifth ICRC Humanitarian Visa d’or award will see a change in the subject.
 After covering medical missions in regions of armed conflict, focusing on issues of access and respect for these missions, this year’s award will be for a photojournalist reporting on women in war.

 The jury is particularly interested in stories featuring women as victims of sexual violence, as fighters or taking over as head of the family when the men have left, either fighting, killed in combat or held captive.

-For information on the award or for a full copy of the rules, please contact Frédéric Joli: firstname.lastname@example.org
+For information on the award, please contact Frédéric Joli: firstname.lastname@example.org

 Previous winners: Catalina Martin-Chico (2011), Mani (2012), Sebastiano Tomada (2013), William Daniels (2014).